 • Leveling assistant - This function helps to ensure the camera is level.
 Press the button for about 3 seconds to start the leveling assistant and press again to stop the leveling assistant.
-The buzzer signal assists leveling of the camera, see .
+The buzzer signal assists leveling of the camera, see Buzzer signal for leveling assistant on page 56.
 The camera is level when the buzzer beeps continuously.